 Social media is huge.
 So huge, in fact, that today almost half the globe is active on one social media platform or another, with more joining in every day.
-This makes having a presence on social media a tantalizing prospect for businesses as a way to connect directly with this large pool of potential customers.
+This makes having a presence on social media essential for businesses as a way to connect directly with this large pool of potential customers through social media content.

 But how do you make the most of the opportunities out there, and set about creating the most effective content for promoting your goods and services to this audience?
 That’s where we come in.
 We’ve created a comprehensive, step-by-step social media marketing guide, with you in mind, so that whether you’re completely new to social media marketing or just need to update your strategy, we’ve got you covered:

 And if video is your focus, discover why and how to create social media video.

 Social media marketing is the process of creating and posting content that you have customized for each social media network, to achieve a specific marketing goal, like promoting your brand, driving audience engagement, encouraging sign-ups for a service, or motivating users to make a purchase.